Determine Whether a Social Media Post Is Protected by the NLRA

 Key Points

-- If an employer permits employees to use social media sites on employer equipment and on employee property, it is likely the employer may not prohibit employees from using such sites to send pro-union messages.
+If an employer permits employees to use social media sites on employer-provided equipment, the employer may not be able to prohibit employees from using such sites to send pro-union messages.

-- Employers may argue against the protected aspect of the social media posting by showing that it was malicious, reckless false or an individual complaint rather than a complaint on behalf of his fellow co-workers.
-As this is an ever-evolving issue, employers are advised to seek counsel as every posting will be unique and will require an appropriate response.
+An employer may argue against the protected aspect of a social media post by showing that it was malicious, reckless, false or an individual complaint, rather than a complaint on behalf of fellow coworkers.
+Because each social media post is unique, an employer may need to consult legal counsel regarding appropriate responses.